Iqra-qbl/Analysis_of_diabetes_risk-/README.md

 - Readme and Jupyter notebook()  was built using Code Institute sample Readme and Jupyter files.
 - Importing packages, count values method, drop method, code snippet were taken from Code institute LMS.
 - Checking and analyzing initial dataset code snippets were taken from website: https://www.dataquest.io/cheat-sheet/pandas-cheat-sheet/
--Transformation imputer code snippet was generated using own logic and Copilot to create a workable code.
+-Transformation imputer code snippet was generated using own logic and Copilot to create a workable code but there was unfixable bug, regenerated the tranform imputer code in ChatGPT which now working.

 ### Media